 Nestled in historic downtown Galveston, Texas is The Lyceum of Galveston Island — an elegant, mid 19th century Victorian-style chapel and meeting hall.
 The Lyceum takes its place as one of the Island's premier venues for weddings, receptions, meetings and events.

 Without question, The Lyceum of Galveston Island defines and combines a traditional Victorian elegance with Southern comfort — and all enveloped with an ambiance of historic charm.
 Whatever the occasion, The Lyceum will be the perfect venue as the structure showcases a square tower with steeple and elegantly-restored double doors, hipped roofs, arched openings, and stunning floor-to-ceiling stained glass windows — the perfect backdrop for your very special event.

-Be assured that their knowledgeable and very experienced staff will assist in planning weddings, receptions, meetings, special brunches, luncheons, or dinners, and will professionally meet — and exceed — all of your needs to ensure that the event is perfect in every detail.
+Be assured that their knowledgeable and very experienced staff will assist in planning weddings, receptions, meetings, special brunches, luncheons, or dinners, and will professionally meet — and exceed — all needs to ensure that the event is perfect in every detail.

 Layouts and Amenities

-Accented with a Victorian casual ambience, The Lyceum is the perfect venue for accommodating up to 300 people seated theatre style and banquet seating for 232.
+Accented with a Victorian casual ambiance, The Lyceum is the perfect venue for accommodating up to 300 people seated theatre style and banquet seating for 232.